Government almost 50% shy of housing needed to meet demand, says estate agent

 Sherry FitzGerald said the State will fall short on its own housing completion target that is itself far behind the number of homes required each year.
 Photograph: Rui Vieira/PA

-Government housing targets are well below what is needed to close the gap between supply and demand, the head of the State’s biggest estate agents has said.
+Government housing targets are well below what is needed to close the gap between supply and demand, according to an executive at the State’s biggest estate agents has said.

-Sherry FitzGerald boss Marian Finnegan says the Government need to almost double its target for the next few years if it hopes to meet demand for housing.
+Marian Finnegan, managing director of Sherry FitzGerald residential & advisory, said the Government need to almost double its target for the next few years if it hopes to meet demand for housing.

 The estate agent estimates that about 62,000 new homes will be needed every year to meet growing market demand which is being driven by demographic changes.
 The State reported just under 32,700 completions last year.